blakeruprecht/blakeruprecht.github.io/content/lifting.md

 title: Lifting
 date: 2025-06-07
 ---
-Lifting is my main muscle training movement.
-I focus on progressive overload and fundamental compound lifts.
+I train my muscles using general calisthenic principles that apply regardless of what gym I have access to.
+Bodyweight, rings, barbells, dumbbells, anything.
 Nothing fancy.
 Master the basics.
 Make number go up.

-The Fundamental Lifts:
-- **Pull** - Pullups, Chinups, Rows, etc
-- **Push** - Dips, Pushups, Incline Bench, etc
-- **Squat** - Squat, Split Squat, Lunge
-- **Hinge** - Deadlift, RDL, Glute Bridge
-- **Core** - Plank, Dead Bug, Side Plank, Bird Dog, Carry

-The only way to improve at lifting is by progressively overloading the muscles most times you lift to stimulate a growth response.
+The only way to imrpove at lifting is by *progressively overloading* the muscles.
 Basically, lift more.
-Here's how:
-- Add weight (same number of reps)
-- Add reps (same weight)
-- Add speed (increase lift speed or reduce rest between sets)

-The program you do doesn't matter.
+More weight (same reps), more reps (same weight), or more speed (lift faster or reduce rest).
+The program doesn't matter, just the results.
 All that matters is whether or not you are adding weights/reps/speed over time.
-If the numbers are going down, your lifting is a waste of time.
-Here are some general guidelines:
+If your numbers are going down, your program is a waste of time.

+Here are some general guidelines for lifting:
+- *Fundamental Lifts* - These five categories cover all muscles.
+	- *Pull* - back, shoulders, & biceps, e.g. Pullups, Rows
+	- *Push* - chest, shoulders, & triceps, e.g. Dips, Pushups, Bench Press
+	- *Squat* - quads, glutes, hams, e.g. Squat, Split Squat, Lunge
+	- *Hinge* - hams, glutes, low back, e.g. Deadlift, RDL
+	- *Core* - abs, obliques, low back, e.g. Plank, Dead Bug, Side Plank, Carry
-- *Form*: Perfect form every time, this is non-negotiable.
+- *Form* - Perfect form every time, non-negotiable.
 Quality over quantity.
-Bad form leads to injury, not gains.
-- *Frequency*: 1-7 sessions/week (I'm doing 3 full-body)
+- *Frequency* - 1-7 training sessions per lift per week
-- *Sets*: 5-20 sets per week (I'm doing 3)
+- *Sets*: 5-20 sets per week
-- *Reps*: 1-30 for strength/power/speed, 30+ for endurance (I'm doing 8-12)
+- *Reps*: 1-30 for strength/power/speed, 30+ for endurance
 - *Recovery*: You can't improve the muscles without recovering.
 This means:
 	- [Sleeping](/sleeping) plenty each night (this is where muscle is built)
 	- [Drinking](/drinking) plenty of water each day
 	- [Eating](/eating) a surplus of **energy** and **protein**, and plenty of micronutrients

-- My current program: 3 x/week full-body:
-	1. 3x8-12 Pullups
-	2. 3x8-12 Dips or Pushups
-	3. 3x8-12 squat or hinge
-	4. 3x? core
+So yeah, in general, do one of each lift every week and add more sets/reps/frequency if numbers aren't going up.
+Most likely, sleeping/eating is the cause of poor performance, not bag programming.